The root functor: Preliminaries

 The homotopy theory of dendroidal $\infty$-operads was defined in \cite{MW:DS} and \cite{CM:DSMHO} by extending Joyal’s theory of $\infty$-categories as quasicategories.
-The homotoy theory of dendroidal left fibrations, which will appear in \Cref{application}, was first defined in \cite{He:AOIO} and generalizes that for left fibration of simplicial sets.
+We will not need explicit definition of the following fundamental notions, which we will treat syntetically: